LjungPer/film_application/README.md

 * `Web desgin:` basics done with HTML, with design choices using JavaScript and CSS.

-## Demo
+## Showcase

-Below follows a demo of the website's current state.
+Below follows a showcase of the website's current state.

 #### Login user
 Possbility to enter any user's username, such that both your own and your friends data can be analysed.